 What happens if my doctor refers me to a sleep clinic?

-If you go to a sleep clinic, a specialist will observe your sleep patterns, brain waves, heart rate, rapid eye movements and more using monitoring devices attached to your body.
-While sleeping with a bunch of wires attached to you might seem difficult, most patients find they quickly get used to it.
-If you find it impossible to sleep at the clinic, a sleep specialist can provide you with equipment to monitor your activities (awake and asleep) at home.
+At a sleep clinic, a specialist will observe your sleep patterns, brain waves, heart rate, rapid eye movements and more using monitoring devices attached to your body.
+If you can’t sleep at the clinic, a sleep specialist can provide you with equipment to monitor your activities (awake and asleep) at home.

 Normally, after the sleep study is complete, the sleep specialist will send the results to your doctor, who will then schedule a follow-up visit to discuss a diagnosis and recommend appropriate treatment.